vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 ### Modify

 We can modify edges using our Transform, Rotate, Scale and Extrude tools.
 Use the **Shift** Hot Key to extrude with Transform and Scale to create a model similar to the low polygon glass.
-Make sure to select the full edge loop at start.
+Make sure to select the full edge loop at the start.

 <figure> <img src = "../assets/images/2_maya_edge_modify.gif"></figure>